swankjesse/maintainability/README.md

-# maintainability
+# Maintainability

 Code examples from my 2018 tech talk on maintainability